China probes Shanghai vice mayor for suspected graft

 Ai has headed the committee that runs the Shanghai Free Trade Zone since its launch in September 2013, as part of a government effort to test a more open and streamlined environment for foreign firms to do business, along with the relaxation of policies for several service sectors.

+Shanghai's party boss Han Zheng called the news "heartbreaking" but said he supported the investigation and a zero-tolerance policy on corruption, the newspaper reported.

+"Every Party member and leader should reflect deeply on and learn from the case and take it as a grave warning.
+Government officials must be role models and regulate themselves, their relatives and staff," the newspaper quoted Han as telling a meeting of the city's party committee on the issue.

-Before entering politics, he was a university professor and then worked his way up to the position of general manager of China's second-largest steel producer, Baosteel Group.
+Before entering politics, Ai was a university professor and then worked his way up to the position of general manager of China's second-largest steel producer, Baosteel Group.

 Dai Haibo, a deputy secretary of the Shanghai government and former deputy head of the free trade zone, was stripped of his post this year, following an investigation by the anti-corruption watchdog.

-(Reporting by John Ruwitch in Shanghai and Ben Blanchard in Beijing; Editing by Clarence Fernandez)
+(Reporting by John Ruwitch in Shanghai and Ben Blanchard in Beijing; Editing by Clarence Fernandez and Richard Pullin)